phonegap/phonegap-docs/docs/3-references/stockpile-app/7-details-page.html.md

 	  }
 	</style>

-## Page Routing Updates

-In this step you will change the routing to display the _Details_ page instead of _Another_.

-1. Open `~src/routes.js` and replace the import for _Another_ with _Details_, for example:

-	    import Details from './components/pages/Details';

-2. Replace the route for `/about/another/` with:

-		{
-		  path: '/results/details/:id',
-		  component: Details
-		}

-   <div class="alert--info">The result of this route would then look something like `   http://localhost:8080/#!//results/details/60875206`</div>

 ## Run it
 <!-- Explain what you see and what it did - replace this image not right now-->